mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 B = ron ;
 false.
 ```

+When running Prolog queries you may get zero, one, or many results.
+The results print one at a time.
+Typing the semicolon character after a result is printed requests that the next result be printed.
+Typing a period after a result is printed lets the Prolog system know that you don't want to see any more of the available results.
+When I entered a semicolon character in line 13 after the first result is printed, the Prolog system prints *false* because no further results are available.

 Now we can write a Python script **family.py** that loads the Prolog rules file **family.pl**, asserts facts, run Prolog queries, and get the results back to the Python script: